The Model Gallery is one of the places that we quite regularly visit with the children of SSP.

 By: Michael Tomaszewski

-In November, the children all went to an exhibition and workshop in the Model Gallery.
-The exhibition was about the history of play.
+We also went to an exhibition and workshop in the Model Gallery about the history of play.
 It was inspired by the educator Friedrich Froebel who advocated that children learn through play.
 In Sligo School Project, we appreciate the importance of play in children’s lives and we ensure that play in incorporated into the children’s learning as much as possible.
 As is clear from the photographs, the children very much enjoyed exploring all of the play equipment in the Model and they showed how creative they can be.
 It was a great experience for everyone involved.
 An added bonus was the hot chocolate that the children enjoyed.